Frequently Asked Questions

 What immunosuppression (anti-rejection) medications must be taken after a hand transplant?

 The medication regimen to prevent rejection of a hand transplant is very similar to a kidney transplant.
 The SIU hand transplant immunosuppression protocol includes starting out with Thymoglobulin, followed by steroids, tacrolimus, and mycophenolate mofetil.
 The steroids will be decreased and stopped within five days of surgery.
-Patients will then be maintained on dual drug therapy with tacrolimus and mycophenolate mofetil.
+Hand transplant patients will then be maintained on dual drug therapy with tacrolimus and mycophenolate mofetil.
 If these medications are not well tolerated, then transition to sirolimus and/or mycophenolic acid will take place.
 If the patient has a rejection episode (quite common in hand transplants) this will be treated with steroids and sometimes other medications like thymoglobulin.
 Prophylactic medications will be used to prevent infections such as bactrim, valganciclovir, and nystatin.

 What does the post-operative physical therapy regimen consist of after hand transplantation?

-Dedication to the hand rehabilitation process following a hand transplant is one of the most important components to a successful transplant.
+Dedication to the hand rehabilitation process following a hand transplant is one of the most important components to a successful hand transplant.
 The hand therapy journey will begin before surgery by meeting with the hand therapy team.
-They will assess the patient’s extremities and will begin to formulate a custom therapy plan unique to the individual.
-Following the surgery, therapists will see the patient in the hospital and will begin gentle range of motion exercises.
+They will assess the hand transplant patient’s extremities and will begin to formulate a custom therapy plan unique to the individual.
+Following the hand transplant surgery, therapists will see the patient in the hospital and will begin gentle range of motion exercises.
 They will also make custom splints to protect the newly transplanted hand and arm.
 Following discharge from the hospital, patients will stay locally for 3-6 months to undergo an extensive hand therapy protocol which will take palace 3-6 hours a day, 5 days a week.
 After this, the patient will be transitioned to a hand therapy team closer to their home town for continued therapy.
 For more details on the hand therapy program click here.

 How many hand transplants have been performed world-wide?